2024 Workforce Report

 EnGen’s unique approach to English upskilling is tailored to workplace needs, and accessible to learners of all levels.
 Adult English learners access the platform on demand, often on a computer, during breaks at work or on a mobile device at home.

-As organizations struggle with ongoing labor shortages, particularly in essential sectors like healthcare,7 hospitality,8 and manufacturing,9 they must seek out new talent pools.
+As organizations struggle with ongoing staffing and skills shortages, particularly in essential sectors like healthcare,7 hospitality,8 and manufacturing,9 they must invest in new talent pools.
 Yet even as 1 in 10 working-age adults is an English learner,10 many local employers don’t know how to connect with this high-potential workforce.

 This year’s survey results show how offering English instruction as part of an employee benefits package can help companies attract new talent – and retain and promote incumbent workers.